 Ten issues of “The SIRC Review,” a periodical highlighting research and literature reviews conducted under the auspices of SIRC, have been published since 1990.
-Below you’ll find summaries of the various editions.
-Contact SIRC for more information or to request printed or PDF versions.
+Below you’ll find PDF versions of issues published through 2006.
+Contact SIRC for more information on these or other more recent studies.

 Read more [PDF] (628 kb)

 1. The SIRC Review: The Need, The Purpose (Geoffrey C. Granville)

 2. Styrene: Perspectives on the Carcinogen Question (Daniel P. Boyd, et al.)

 The authors review and discuss the major studies to date on the possible carcinogenicity of styrene.
 They begin with the work of the International Agency for Research on Cancer (IARC) which in 1987 changed its classification of styrene from “not classifiable” to “possibly carcinogenic to humans”, despite the lack of any new human or animal data.
 They point out that several major national and international organizations have disagreed with this classification and have determined that the evidence does not support the classification or regulation of styrene as a carcinogen.
 They believe that significant studies currently in progress will clarify some of the issues and allow the development of improved risk estimations.